LIKO-12/liko-12.github.io/docs/graphics/miscellaneous.md

 ## `cursor`

-Sets the current active mouse cursor, or creates a new one.
+Set the current active mouse cursor or create a new one.

 By default, the cursor is free from the pixelated screen, as it can set in a place between 2 pixels.
 This was to keep the smooth movement of the mouse, at the cost of losing some of the retro feeling.